CT-Hung/ros_template/README.md

 > This is a templete for ros.
 > The python part of autoCreateTemplete isn't done yet.
+> First, create a package by yourself.
+> And then follow following method.

 ## Method 1.
 > There are python and cpp templetes in catkin_ws folder.